 However, the researchers did find a four-fold increase in the rate of autism among people who had a normal intestinal lining but a positive celiac antibody blood test.

 This may indicate that people in the study who were diagnosed with autism and tested positive for celiac antibodies are more sensitive to gluten, even though they don’t have full-blown celiac disease.
 The design of the study, though, didn’t allow the researchers to say that being gluten sensitive caused autism, or the other way around.

 The positive antibody test could also be part of an overall increase in food sensitivities in the population.

 “The authors suggest, perhaps correctly, that the positive [antibody] tests in individuals with normal [intestinal] biopsies may relate to a broad pattern of sensitization,” says Nickel.

 Autism is a complex developmental disorder that leads to difficulty with communication and social interaction, as well as repetitive behaviors.
-According to the Centers for Disease Control and Prevention, about 1 in 88 children have been diagnosed with autism spectrum disorder.

 The exact cause of autism is unknown, and there is currently no cure.
 This has led many concerned parents to try restrictive diets, such as those that exclude gluten and the milk-protein casein.
 Research on these types of diets, however, is still ongoing.